kdalal777/skills-introduction-to-github/README.md

 # My Portfolio

 Welcome to my GitHub Portfolio!
 I am Kirti Dalal.
 I am passionate about content creation.
 I have 4 years of experience in the content creation field.
-Presently, I am learning new things to polish up my technical writing skills.
+Presently, I am learning new things to enhance my technical writing skills.
 Every day is a new learning day for me.
 This repository will showcase my projects, case studies, and accomplishments in the technical writing field as I progress.

 ---